josbroers/wp-skeleton/README.md

 ## 3. Styling

 There are a lot of options to style your projects.
-This skeleton uses a global stylesheet with [Sass](https://sass-lang.com/), **[Modern Normalize](https://www.npmjs.com/package/modern-normalize/)** and some unit functions inspired by **[Foundation sites](https://get.foundation/sites/docs/sass-functions.html)**, but use whatever works best for you.
+This skeleton uses a global stylesheet with [Sass](https://sass-lang.com/), [Modern Normalize](https://www.npmjs.com/package/modern-normalize/) and some unit functions inspired by [Foundation sites](https://get.foundation/sites/docs/sass-functions.html), but use whatever works best for you.
 For example:

 - [Material-UI](https://mui.com/)